How you can choose to be eco-friendly when travelling on your Gap Year

 Sustainable choices on your gap year

-More and more people are becoming aware that their actions whilst travelling can have big impacts on the environment, countries they visit and the people that live there.
-Being more sustainable in the choices you make is more important than ever before.
+People are becoming aware that their actions whilst travelling can have big impacts on the environment, countries they visit and the people that live there.
+Eco-friendly gap year travel is about being more sustainable in the choices you make.
+This is more important than ever before.

 Below are a couple of tips on how you can prepare for your travel and Gap Year and be more sustainable.

-By no means is this an exhaustive list, just a starting point to get you thinking about the actions that you are taking to minimise your footprint.
+By no means is this an exhaustive list, just a starting point.
+We hope it geta you thinking about the actions that you are taking to minimise your footprint.

 Reusable travel items

-Having a reusable tote or bag that can roll up into your handbag or backpack that you can use when you buy snacks or souvenirs is the easiest way to say no to plastic bags.
-You will also find that a lot of supermarkets and shops around the world are no longer offering customers a bag so this will mean you won’t be caught short.
+Having a reusable tote or bag that can roll up into your handbag or backpack is the easiest way to say no to plastic bags.
+This is a great way to easily ensure eco-friendly gap year travel.
+You will also find that a lot of supermarkets and shops around the world are no longer offering customers a bag.
+Luckily you won’t be caught short.

 Invest in a reusable coffee cup.
 Store bought coffees are delicious and a lot of places now offer a discount with a reusable coffee cup.
 These are also really handy to minimise your waste and repurpose for other drinks while out and about.

 Carry a reusable/refillable drink bottle.
 This is a must!
 Not only do you save so much money in buying endless bottles of water you are also saving so much plastic waste.
-Please always check that the country you are visiting has safe drinking water, if not you might need to ask at your hotel/hostel or purchase a high grade filter for your drink bottle so you can also stay safe while travelling.
+Please always check that the country you are visiting has safe drinking water.
+If not, you might need to ask at your hotel/hostel or purchase a high grade filter.

 Forget plastic and carry reusable cutlery and straws.
 These environmentally friendly items do not take up room in your backpack and are very handy when exploring food markets.
 You’ll be able to picnic anywhere and be prepared.
 Hello to endless sandwiches and other budget friendly food in parks around the world!